sparkutils/quality/docs/sqlfunctions.md

           The aggregate function is based on Aggregator which, in 2.4, is not possible to apply on specific columns.

           Quality provides a backport of Spark 3 functionality to enable this and, in addition to the last Quality 2.4 release, this is not an intended Spark 2.4 pattern, although it works in local testing it has not been tested against clusters.
     tags:
       - rule
+  rule_suite_from:
+    description: |
+      rule_suite_from( ruleSuiteGroupVariable, ruleSuiteId ) loads the highest versioned RuleSuite with Id rulesSuiteId from the RuleSuiteGroup stored in the variable.

+      ruleSuiteGroupVariables must be registered via the register_rule_suite_group functions.
+    alternatives:
+      - |
+        rule_suite_from( ruleSuiteGroupVariable, ruleSuiteId, ruleSuiteVersion ) loads the exact RuleSuite from the RuleSuiteGroup stored in the variable.
+    tags:
+      - variable
+      - rule
+      - Spark4
+  group_results:
+    description: |
+      group_results( array_of_runner_results ) processes an array of runner results (excluding expressionRunner), grouping the ruleSuiteResults into a RuleSuiteGroupResults alongside any payload.

+      This, in combination with rule_suite_from allows nested runners (excluding expressionRunner) to be configured into a RuleSuite and their results grouped into RuleSuiteGroupResults, or indeed run over RuleSuiteGroupResults.

+      DQ Runner results or simple arrays of RuleSuiteGroupResults do not produce a payload and cannot use the overloaded version.
+Only arrays of matching structs are accepted, anything else will fail the analysis phase.
+    alternatives:
+      - |
+        group_results(  array_of_runner_results, result processing lambda ) - uses a processing lambda for engine payloads, saving a projection e.g.:

+        ```sql
+        group_results( array_of_engines_returning_arrays, f -> flatten(f) )
+        ```

+        using the processing version without an engine result will fail the analysis phase.
+    tags:
+      - rule
 ---